winitzki/scall/tutorial/programming_dhall.md

 ## Combinators for monoids

 A type is a monoid if there are methods called `empty` and `append` that satisfy appropriate laws.
-As we have seen in the "Typeclasses" chapter,
+As we have seen in the chapter "Typeclasses",
-Dhall defines enough operations for `Bool` values, `Natural` numbers, `Text` strings, and `List` values to support those methods and to have a `Monoid` typeclass evidence.
+Dhall defines enough operations for `Bool` values, `Natural` numbers, `Text` strings, and `List` values   to have a `Monoid` typeclass evidence.
-It turns out that there are general combinators that produce `Monoid` evidence for larger types built from smaller ones.
+It turns out that there exist general combinators that produce `Monoid` evidence for larger types built from smaller ones.
 We will now explore those combinators systematically and show the corresponding `Monoid` typeclass evidence.
 The proofs that the laws hold are given in "The Science of Functional Programming", Chapter 8.